 Don’t Forget About Foreign Exchanges!

-Note that although the filing deadline is the same as the tax return, the FBAR filing is not part of the tax return and is filed separately/directly with FinCEN.
+Note that although the filing deadline is the same as the tax return, the FBAR filing is not part of the tax return and is filed separately and directly with FinCEN.
 For crypto traders, this means those holdings at a non-US-based exchange that exceed $10,000 at any given point of the year will need to file Form 114 with FinCEN.
-Further, if you have two foreign exchange accounts that each have a maximum of $5,001, then you still need to file an FBAR, since the aggregate is over $10,000.
+And, if you have two foreign exchange accounts that each have a maximum of $5,001, then you still need to file an FBAR, since the aggregate is over $10,000.

 Leave it to Us!